Our Terrarium is a great way of creating your own miniature jungle without leaving your home!

 Choose from two options

 With Light: A little light with a switcher attached to the cork lid to illuminate your terrarium and add a touch of magic to your room at night.
+Please note the AAA batteries are not included.

 No Light: If you prefer just the natural light, you have that option too!